 The Director at Central Ohio’s Juvenile Justice Coalition, and activist with People’s Justice Project, and March for Our Lives has gone missing.
 Amber Evans, 28, has been missing since Monday, January 28, 2019 from Columbus, Ohio.
+Her phone was later found at another part of Scioto Mile.

 Evans was seen at a meeting in Columbus last Monday afternoon.
 She then met with her boyfriend.
 Later that evening, the boyfriend called Amber’s mother, Tonya and said that Amber left and had not returned.
 He stated that Amber had left to “take a drive somewhere,” after they had gotten into a verbal argument.